timKraeuter/BPM-2024-Extended/README.md

 # BPM-2024

-This repository contains the artifacts for the paper [_**Instantaneous, Comprehensible, and Fixable Soundness Checking of Realistic BPMN Models**_](./paper.pdf) submitted to BPM-2024.
+This repository contains the artifacts for the paper [_**Instantaneous, Comprehensible, and Fixable Soundness Checking of Realistic BPMN Models**_](./paper.pdf).

-Our tool is available [online](https://bpm-2024.whitefield-c9fed487.northeurope.azurecontainerapps.io/) and as an artifact (see the implementation section below).
+The tool is available [online](https://timkraeuter.com/bpmn-analyzer-js/) and as an artifact (see the implementation section below).

-We will archive this repository using Zenodo for the final version of the paper.

 ## Instantaneous Soundness Checking